jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample1.md

-# JADE Web Services Erewhon Demo - Setting up your database
+# Erewhon examples - Setting up your database

 These instructions will get a JADE database with the Erewhon system installed on your computer.
-This JADE database will be containerised and used for web services in future demos.
-If you haven't already, make sure you follow the instructions in getting-started.md before proceeding further.
+This JADE database will be containerised and used for web services in future examples.
+If you haven't already, make sure you follow the instructions in [Getting Started](./getting-started.md) before proceeding further.

 ## Quick Setup

 If you want to skip the detailed instructions, you can run a script which will perform the steps automatically.
-This script will create a dedicated JADE database for use with the demo, so you may need to specify where to put that database to avoid it interfering with any existing JADE database on your computer:
+This script will create a dedicated JADE database for use with the example, so you may need to specify where to put that database to avoid it interfering with any existing JADE database on your computer:

 - Modify the __run-config.ps1__ script in the __/config/__ folder:
   - Set the __$jadeRootDirectory__ variable to the path where you want the database generated.
-- You can now run the __deploy.ps1__ script from the __/examples/Erewhon-Demo-1-LoadData/__ folder.
+- You can now run the __deploy.ps1__ script from the __/examples/Erewhon-example-1-LoadData/__ folder.

 The __deploy.ps1__ script will generate a database at the path specified in the __$jadeRootDirectory__ variable and apply a free licence to it.
 It will then load the Erewhon schemas into the database and import the example data.